Plácido Domingo Alfresca

 Typical Long Boat

-Light-footed from our good luck, we made our way back to the train station but decided to take the #60 bus home instead.
-On the way we couldn’t help but notice this magnificent building.
+It was time to make our way back to the train station but decided to take the #60 bus home instead.
+On the way we couldn't help but notice this magnificent building.

 Edificio Rio Mayor